Simperium Boosts Power of iPhone Note-taking with Google App Engine

 Simplenote now has hundreds of thousands of users and averages more than 10 million requests a day.
 It has more than 500 gigabytes of text note data stored in Google App Engine.

 “We wouldn’t be where we are today without Google App Engine, because we would have been spending too much time dealing with servers,” Johnston says.
 “You don’t have to buy servers.
 You don’t have to hire people with the experience required to configure and maintain those servers.
 Google App Engine handles all that for you so you can focus on developing your product.”

-Johnston and Cheng continue to add more features and functionality to Simplenote, including an API (also hosted on Google App Engine) that lets third-party developers build their own apps to access Simplenote from all kinds of devices, including Windows™, Mac OS X, Android™ and Blackberry®.
+Johnston and Cheng continue to add more features and functionality to Simplenote, including an API (also hosted on Google App Engine) that lets third-party developers build their own apps to access Simplenote from all kinds of devices, including Windows™, macOS, Android™ and Blackberry®.
 More than 750 developers have signed up to do this.

 Using Google App Engine should be a “no-brainer,” Johnston says, especially for entrepreneurs just getting started.
 “If you’re trying to build an application where the value is more in the user experience than the guts of the technology, it makes sense to start with something like Google App Engine,” he says.
 “It gives you time to focus on the user experience, which is so essential.
 We’re living proof that you can successfully build a product on Google App Engine.”

 Johnston also recommends Google App Engine for established companies that want to quickly deploy tools and don’t want to configure and manage servers.